basisjs/articles/en-US/tutorial/part1/index.md

 ![Result of running `basis build --pack`](../../../ru-RU/tutorial/part1/build.png)

 So the builder does a lot of work!
 Besides when running with a `--verbose` option it shows all those tiny little details of its work.
-But we may care less about creating of a builded version of a project.
-Instead we will develop the app itself and other crazy stuff.
+But we may care less about creating of a builded version of a project every time we need it.
+Instead we will develop the app itself and do other crazy stuff.

 ## Outro